-Bad actors take advantage of domain names to compromise a host and subsequently connect to their backend systems or Command & Control (C2) servers with a specific domain.
+Bad actors and malware authors take advantage of domain names to compromise a host and subsequently connect to their back-end systems or Command and Control servers within a specific domain.
 However, if trying to defend against a botnet, it would be relatively easy to block a single bad domain.
-For this reason, bad actors will use a variety of domains, making it difficult to block the bad domain – particularly if it’s constantly changing.
+For this reason, bad actors will periodically generate a large number of domains, making it difficult to block the bad domain – particularly if it’s constantly changing.

-Think of it this way: If someone throws you a single tennis ball, it’s easy to catch it.
-But if someone throws 100 tennis balls your way, what are the chances you’re gonna catch all of them?
-Enter Domain Generation Algorithms.
+Think of the Domain Generation Algorithms this way: If someone throws you a single tennis ball, it’s easy to catch it.
+But if someone throws 100 tennis balls your way, what are the chances you’re going to catch all of them?

-Essentially, domain generation algorithms (DGA’s for short) generate a series of domains over time, and always keep their back-end services on the move.
-When the malware connects with a C2 server, adversaries remain undetected as they gain control of their payload.
-As far as how often domains are generated, that is entirely up to the adversary, as they can design DGA’s to generate domains whenever they deem fit.
+Essentially, domain generation algorithms (DGAs for short) generate a list of domains over time, which represent the rendezvous points where the infected hosts and the C&C server connect, and always keep their back-end services on the move.
+When the malware connects with its C&C server, adversaries remain undetected as they gain control of their payload.
+As far as how often domains are generated, that is entirely up to the adversary, as they can design DGAs to algorithmically generate domains whenever they deem fit.